1emvr/HexaneC2-pre-alpha/README.md

 # HexaneC2
 ## Overview:
-This framework is a compilation of every publicly available resource I could think of with some very minimal UI/UX features.
+Compilation of publicly available resources with minimal UI/UX features.
 A good portion of the code is derived from https://github.com/HavocFramework/Havoc.

 The idea is to lay the groundwork for custom implementations and experiment with new features later on.
 This is not a production-ready C2 and I do not recommend using it in any real environments.